supreet11agrawal/Proposal/Proposal.md

 * [#16542](https://github.com/sympy/sympy/pull/16542) Stats: Added `quantile` function to `rv_interface` to compute quantile of a given distribution

+* [#16593](https://github.com/sympy/sympy/pull/16593) Stats: Added custom set support for JointRV and the PR will contain improvement of JointPSpace in stats/joint_rv.py.
+This PR is related to the 2nd stage of GSoC project.

 ### Issues opened
 The following are the list of the issues opened by me(listed in chronological order)